-The FusionResolution is displayed in the same tab, but now you need to make only visible the FusionResult in the List of Scans.
+The FusionResolution is displayed in the Fusion tab.
+Make visible the FusionResult in the List of Scans to determine the resolution.

 Once you start decimating the 3D model in Meshlab, and perhaps do some post-cleaning, the geometry of the 3D model will be further manipulated or changed, and these changes must be recorded in the DecimationNotes column in the metadata sheet.
 You can find the data of these alterations in the Layer Dialog to the right of the main viewer.
 You only need to copy the actual changes, in this case the null faces and duplicated vertices the decimation filter in Meshlab has removed.

 A critical note